are becoming intimately merged with machines

-end of this decade, many well-known animal species are going extinct, or have declined in such numbers that only those in captivity eastern coast of Australia one of the world's most beautiful natural wonders – the Great Barrier Reef – has been almost completely destroyed, with less than 2% of coral remaining.* Rising levels of greenhouse gases have made the water too acidic for of the colourful fish for which the reef is famous have also disappeared.
+end of this decade, many well-known animal species are going extinct, or have declined in such numbers that only those in captivity eastern coast of Australia one of the world's greatest natural wonders – the Great Barrier Reef – has been almost completely destroyed, with less than 2% of coral remaining.* Rising levels of greenhouse gases have made the water too acidic for of the colourful fish for which the reef is famous have also disappeared.

 On land, 50% of the continent's 400 butterfly species have died out, as well as numerous reptiles including Boyd's forest dragon, a rare and colourful lizard.